esphome/esphome-docs/cookbook/lvgl.rst

                       then:
                         lvgl.page.next:

-For this example to look correctly, use the theme and style options from :ref:`above <lvgl-cook-theme>` amd LVGL's built-in fonts.
+For this example to look correctly, use the theme and style options from :ref:`above <lvgl-cook-theme>` and LVGL's own library :ref:`fonts <lvgl-fonts>`.

 .. _lvgl-cook-statico: